magland/magland-fwam-2023/slides.md

 ###  ... and many more

-These are powerful tools, but they don't offer frictionless sharing of interactive visualizations out of the box.
+These are powerful tools, but they typically need to be embedded in a framework to be usable and shareable.

 ---